Sikilabs/pipeline_exec/README.md

 ```

 ## Usage
-You need to create a pipeline and add a few funnels to it:
+You need to create a pipeline and add a few Pipes to it:

 ```python
 from pipeline_exec.pipeline import Pipe, Pipeline